chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 Running `build-storybook-docs` in your command line or continuous integration tool will output a static site in the "docs" configuration.
 Set up a static site deployment tool [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/) to deploy the docs site on every commit.

-<div class="aside">As your design system grows you may encounter organization-specific requirements that warrant custom tooling or even building your own static site using tools like Gatsby or Next.
+<div class="aside">💡 As your design system grows you may encounter organization-specific requirements that warrant custom tooling or even building your own static site using tools like Gatsby or Next.
 It’s easy to port markdown and MDX to other solutions.</div>

 ## Import the design system in other apps